eminencegrs/azure-cookbook-notes/Chapter_01.md

 Then assign the Contributor role-based access control (RBAC) role to that user, so enough permissions are assigned without granting this user the same permission level as the Owner.

-## “Creating a New Custom Role for Our User
+## Creating a New Custom Role for Our User

 We need to grant a limited set of permissions to a user, group, or Azure AD principal.
 There is no built-in Azure RBAC role that offers these exact permissions.